 Spaying and neutering cause a decrease in metabolic rate, which puts our pets to an increased risk of unhealthy weight gain.
 As the activity levels wane, the risk increases even more for a spayed or neutered senior cat.
 If you have a 12-year-old cat that eats its food like a vacuum cleaner, you might want to curb its appetite with this formula by Royal Canin.

 If you look at the fine print, you will notice that it doesn’t have meat in its first five ingredients.
 While some might quickly assume it’s a letdown, Royal Canin’s veterinary nutritionists aim to maximize the fiber content of the food.
-After all, bulking up on fiber is the fastest way to make your cat feel full so it could lose weight.
+After all, bulking up on fiber is the quickest way to make your cat feel full so it could lose weight.

 What’s more, it contains L-carnitine to help burn fat fast and enhance muscle recovery.
 The recipe also includes antioxidant-rich green tea, marigold, and rosemary.